Tynab/YANLib/README.md

 - Object parsing with default value fallbacks
 - Nullable type parsing with null for invalid inputs
 - Collection parsing with robust error handling
-- Format support for date/time and culture-specific parsing
+- Format support for date/time, TimeSpan, and culture-specific parsing

 ```csharp
 // Parse string to int